 Citywide Park Planning

-The Citywide Parks Improvement Plan is currently (January 2014) in a draft form and can be viewed here.
+The endorsement letter and final plan can be viewed here.
 The appendix can be viewed separately

 Past Public Process and Additional Materials